KayTrust/proof-types/BBSPlus/BBSPlusRange2024.md

   - A predicate future for the claim with integers `minimum` and `exclusiveMaximum` for the specified claim.
   - Optionally, other claims to be revealed, such as `credentialSubject.id`, or fields such as `issuanceDate`or `expirationDate`

 1. Using the original credential, the prover derives the public parameter `label` from `proof.label` and `messageCount` from `proof.claims`.
 In the case of `messageCount`, its value should double the one from `proof.claims` length.
 2. The `messages` list is rebuilt from the original credential and the `proof.claims` order (see `createBBSPlus2024Proof`).
-3. Using the requirements of the presentation definition and the `messages` list, the prover constructs a proof by alternating between selective disclosure and bound range proof:
+3. Using the requirements of the presentation definition, the proving key and the `messages` list, the prover constructs a proof by alternating between selective disclosure and bound range proof:
     1. If `credentialSubject.id`, `issuanceDate`or `expirationDate` are requested, selective disclosure is applied on their respective even (name claim) and odd (value) indexes.
     2. For the range proof, selective disclosure is applied on the claim even index and the  bound range statement is applied on the odd index.
 4. Generate `proof` object with `type`, `sig`, `claimIndex` and `claimCount` properties.